ooni/spec/informed-consent/risks.md

 ## Risks: Detection of OONI usage

-Even though OONI is one of the various projects hosted under the [Tor Project](https://www.torproject.org/), OONI is *not* designed for online anonymity.
-On the contrary, OONI tests should be run *without* the use of Tor software to increase the accuracy of network measurements.
-This means that various legal and extra-legal risks (as explained in the previous section) might potentially emerge if third parties (such as governments and ISPs) who view the use of OONI as an illegal or generally "suspicious" activity detect an OONI user.
+Various legal and extra-legal risks (as explained in the previous section) might potentially emerge if third parties (such as governments and ISPs) who view the use of OONI as an illegal or generally "suspicious" activity detect an OONI user.